tabsdata/tutorials/t01_csv_pub_sub/README.md

 # Step 3: Subscribing to the Table in Tabsdata

-Now that the customer data, is available in the Tabsdata system as a table, it’s ready for subscription.
+Now that the customer data is available in the Tabsdata system as a table, it’s ready for subscription.
 For instance, if the sales team requests customer data in JSON list format for their SaaS software, you can simply point them to the `CUSTOMER_LEADS` table in Tabsdata.
 They can then subscribe to this table to receive the data.
 To simulate this process and subscribe to the `CUSTOMER_LEADS` table, run the following CLI commands from your working directory:

 ```
 td fn register --collection CUSTOMERS --fn-path subscriber.py::subscribe_customers
 td fn trigger --collection CUSTOMERS --name subscribe_customers
 ```

 In the above commands you are first registering the function `subscribe_customers` with the Tabsdata collection and then triggering its execution.
-You can read more about these steps in the Tabsdata documentation.
+You can read more about these steps in the [Tabsdata documentation](https://docs.tabsdata.com/latest/guide/04_working_with_functions/main_1.html).

 The Tabsdata function `subscribe_customers` reads the `CUSTOMER_LEADS` table from Tabsdata, and writes it as `customer_leads.jsonl` in the local file system.
 It is defined in the `subscriber.py` file in the working directory, with the following Python code: